Airtable automation trigger: When a form is submitted

 Is the "When a form is submitted" trigger needed for every form?

-No, forms created in the form view can be submitted regardless of whether or not there is an automation containing this trigger.
+No, forms created in the standalone form builder or the form view can be submitted regardless of whether or not there is an automation containing this trigger.
 Instead, this trigger allows users to automate custom workflows after forms are submitted.
 In other words, this trigger is additive, but not mandatory.

-Can this trigger be used with interface forms?
+Can this trigger be used with interface form layouts?

 Was this article helpful?